 Markups in Different Industries

 Markup percentage varies greatly depending on the industry.
-In some industries, the increase is a tiny percentage (5%-10%) of the total cost of the product or service, while other industries are able to mark up their products or services extraordinarily high.
-Therefore, there is no “normal” markup percentage, although there may be an average for a particular industry.
+In some industries, the increase is a tiny percentage (5%-10%) of the total cost of the product or service, while other industries are able to mark up their products or services by an extraordinarily high amount.
+Therefore, there is no “normal” markup percentage that applies to all products, although there may be an average for a particular industry.
 Learn more about industry analysis in CFI’s Financial Analyst Training Program.

-Thank you for reading this accounting guide.
+Thank you for reading this CFI guide to Markup.
 At CFI, our mission is to help anyone in the world become a first-class financial analyst and master the art of financial modeling and valuation.
-To keep learning and advancing your career, these additional resources will be helpful:
+To keep learning and advancing your career, these additional CFI resources will be helpful: